shakacode/react_on_rails/docs/contributor-info/contributing.md

 # Tips for Contributors
-*See [Releasing](../releasing.md) for instructions on releasing.*
+*See [Releasing](./releasing.md) for instructions on releasing.*

+## To run tests:
-* After Syncing, to prepare all examples and run all tests
+* After updating code via git, to prepare all examples and run all tests:

 ```
-bundle && npm i && rake examples:prepare_all && rake symlink_node_package && rake
+bundle && npm i && rake examples:prepare_all && rake node_package && rake
 ```

+See Dev Initial Setup, below for, well... initial setup.

 # IDE/IDE SETUP
 It's critical to configure your IDE/editor to ignore certain directories.
 Otherwise your IDE might slow to a crawl!